 If you’re looking for truly compostable bags, there are plenty of options out there.

-One of our favorite choices is a good old upcycled brown paper bag, such as ones you have lying around from past Whole Foods or Trader Joe’s trips.
-That’s right — because these bags are made with paper, they are able to break down in composting environments and return to nature.
+One of our favourite choices is a good old upcycled brown paper bag, such as ones you have lying around from past Whole Foods or Trader Joe’s trips.
+Because these bags are made with paper, they can break down in composting environments and return to nature.
 If you drop your compost off at your municipality’s compost program, just make sure to ask if brown bags are OK, or if they prefer you rip the bag up before placing it in the bin and after dumping out its contents.

 You can also purchase brown bags that are specifically designated for composting, such as these ones by Duro.